xsivestef/audiowagon_beta/docs/index.markdown

 Sorry, I don't know why that happens.
 It works fine on the mobile phone that I use for development, however the car maker probably put some extra security in the car that will always trigger this permission dialog popup.
-I would need help from the car maker or Google to improve this.
+I would need help from the car maker or Google™ to improve this.

 ### Why does it say "Loading content &hellip;" and nothing happens?